datensee/datensee.github.io/_posts/2020-12-13-All-about-data.md

 Example: Number of states in a country or Number of students in a course.

-Continues data: In contrast, continuous data can have an infinite number of values i.e continuous data can be divided and reduced to smaller parts.
+Continuous data: In contrast, continuous data can have an infinite number of values i.e continuous data can be divided and reduced to smaller parts.

 Example: The height of a person, which can range from anywhere as the possibility is infinite.